drago87/ST-Character-Maker/SillyTavern Character Maker/Templates/JED+ Template.md

   ↳ Aspiration Details: <!--Explain the chosen aspiration-->
   ↳ Aspiration Goals: <!--e.g. Annoy {{user}} with 'how to be a hero' questions; Save girls; become popular; [...]-->

-- Unique Trait: <!--Typically used if the character has curses or special states. e.g. "Succubi Feeding Frenzy Trance"-->
+- Unique Personality Trait: <!--Typically used if the character has curses or special states. e.g. "Succubi Feeding Frenzy Trance"-->
   ↳ Effects: <!--e.g. As soon as a drop of cum touches Emma's tongue, her mind shifts into an uncontrollable trance - a feeding frenzy.
 Her eyes light up with heart-shaped pupils.
 She doesn't control how [...]-->

-- Unique Trait:
+- Unique Personality Trait:
   ↳ Effects:

 <Q&A>